AmazoniaLeaksOficial/OPSEC-for-OSINT/About.md

 Demonstrate your gratitude to these contributors by making an occasional donation to the Tor, Tails, Kicksecure, Whonix, and/or GnuPG projects.

-**Note**: If you find any broken links or outdated information, please open a new issue to report the problem.
+**Note**: If you find any broken links or outdated information, please open a <a href="https://github.com/AmazoniaLeaksOficial/OPSEC/issues" target="_blank">New Issue</a> to report the problem.

 ## Version 1